To download an application for the Fall 2017 or Spring 2018 semester click here.

 Library Access Network Scholars have reading and borrowing privileges at the Elmer Holmes Bobst Library, one of the largest open-stack research libraries in the world.
 Pamphlets explaining the library's hours of operation and various research tools are included in this welcome packet.
 To use the library, Scholars must present their NYU Identification Card to the attendant at the center turnstile in the front lobby.
 Aside from the volumes of books, periodicals and documents available at Bobst and other NYU libraries, there are electronic and printed sources in Bobst that can link you to other libraries and collections in New York City.
 These sources include the catalogs in book form of the Research Libraries and of the Branch Library System of the New York Public Library (NYPL), the National Union Catalog, and the Union List of Serials/New Series Titles.
 The Research Libraries Information Network (RLIN), a computer catalog available at Bobst Library Reference Centers or from locations outside the library by personal account, contains information from the computerized catalogs from over 100 member libraries, including the books and periodicals catalogued at the NYPL Research Libraries and by the Columbia University Libraries in the last 15 or so years.
 NYU has cooperative borrowing arrangements with numerous New York City and university libraries.
 Please consult the NYU catalog or the Elmer Holmes Bobst Library web-site for a complete listing of libraries in the City and for those that hold cooperative reading and borrowing agreements with the University.

-To download an application for the Fall 2016 or Spring 2017 semester click here.
+To download an application for the Fall 2017 semester click here.